Rosé's net worth: Everything to know about the BLACKPINK star's luxury portfolio

 From daring on-stage looks to uber-chic model off-duty outfits, Rosé never goes wrong with her sartorial choices.
 The fashion powerhouse’s wardrobe is decked with everything luxury, and we totally get why.
 The YSL ambassador is often spotted flaunting the brand’s handbags on multiple occasions, whether it’s running errands or gracing red carpets.

-Some of Rosé’s favourite YSL offerings include the Le Maillon satchel ( USD 2,990), Kaia crossbody bag (around USD 1,900), Niki shoulder bag (over USD 3,000), Manhattan tote bag (USD 3,300) as well as the Puffer shoulder bag (USD 3,200).
+Some of Rosé’s favourite YSL offerings include the Le Maillon satchel ( USD 2,990/over INR 2 lakh), Kaia crossbody bag (around USD 1,900/over INR 1 lakh), Niki shoulder bag (over USD 3,000/ over INR 2 lakh ), Manhattan tote bag (USD 3,300/ over INR 2 lakh ) as well as the Puffer shoulder bag (USD 3,200).
 Some of the other picks from the French luxury house include the Le 5 À 7 hobo bag, the Solferino satchel bag, the Le 61-saddle bag, the Kaia crossbody bag and the classic ‘Icare’ Quilted Leather Shopping Bag.

 (Hero and feature image credit: roses_are_rosie/ Instagram)